OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 * The size of the VMDK file.
 This will be the capacity size of the VMDk file as it was seen from a Virtual Machine perspective.
 For example, a VMDK file may be only a few KBs in size as it may have been thin provisioned, however the size that would report a Virtual Machine, if that file was attached to the VM, would be different and hence the capacity is displayed if it's available otherwise it will display the file's size.
 * The type of the file: VmDiskFileInfo or IsoImageFileInfo.

 When you import an image, OpenNebula will generate a name automatically that prevents conflicts if you try to import several files with the same name but that are located in different folders inside the datastore.
-The name contains the file's name, the datastore's name and a 12 character hash.
-That name can be changed once the image has been imported.
+This name can be changed once the image has been imported.
 The following is a sample import name:

 .. image:: /images/vcenter_image_import_step0.png
     :width: 50%